Career and Professional Development

 Statement on Diversity, Equity, and Inclusion

 Taubman College affirms the principles of diversity, equity, and inclusion as we organize resources and priorities that align with our values.
-We seek to have a diverse group of persons at all levels of the college - students, faculty, staff and administrators - including persons of different race and ethnicity, national origin, gender and gender expression, socioeconomic status, sexual orientation, religious commitment, age, and disability status.
+We seek to have a diverse group of persons at all levels of the college - students, faculty, staff, and administrators - including persons of different races and ethnicity, national origin, gender, and gender expression, socioeconomic status, sexual orientation, religious commitment, age, and disability status.
 We strive to create a community of mutual respect and trust, a community in which all persons and their respective backgrounds, identities, and views are allowed to be made visible and communicated without the threat of bias, harassment, intimidation, or discrimination.

 Taubman College is a member of the diverse U-M community, and we expect the guidelines below to be followed by all recruiters with whom we partner.
 Please contact us with any questions or concerns.

 - National Association of Colleges & Employers' Principles of Professional Conduct for Employment Professionals

 Career & Professional Development Core Values

 Career and Professional Development at Taubman College is committed to inclusive, antiracist practices and beliefs in our work with students, alumni, employers, and colleagues.
 We will create and display the following values: